AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/best-practices-for-templates.md

 **Constraints**:

 - Use of [sections](customize-template.md#sections-or-groups):
-   - A basic template (one section only) generates 1 set of template elements
+   - A basic template (one section only) can generate a single set of template elements.
-   - A complex template (multiple sections) generates 3 sets of template elements
+   - A complex template (multiple sections) can generate up to three sets of template elements.
-- Maximum fields allowed in a template is 20
+- The maximum fields allowed in a template are 20
-- Maximum HTML file size is 102 k
+- The maximum HTML file size is 102 k

 **Recognized field names**: